matteoferla/Fragmenstein/README.md

 Additionally, there are a few minor classes.

-One of these is ``mRMSD``, a multiple RMSD variant which does not align and bases which atoms to use on coordinates —[documentation](documentation/mrmsd.md)
+One of these is ``mRMSD``, a multiple RMSD variant which does not superpose/align and bases which atoms to use on coordinates —[documentation](documentation/mrmsd.md)

 The class `Walton` performs geometric manipulations of compounds, to set them up to demonstrate